Quantum Discrete Levels of the Universe from the Early Trans-Planckian Vacuum to the Late Dark Energy: Conclusions

-\item{ A clear picture for the de Sitter background and the whole universe epochs emerges, both for its classical (post-planckian) and quantum (pre-planckian) regimes, depicted in Fig (1).
-This is achieved by considering classical-quantum gravity duality, trans-planckian physics, quantum space-time and quantum algebra to describe it.
-Concepts as the Hawking temperature and the usual (mass) temperature are precisely the same concept in the different: classical gravity (post-planckian) and quantum gravity regimes respectively.
-Similarly, it holds for the Bekenstein-Gibbons and Hawking entropy.} An unifying clarifying picture has been provided in terms of the main physical gravitational intrinsic magnitudes of the universe: age, size, mass, vacuum energy, temperature, entropy, covering the relevant gravity regimes and cosmological stages: classical, semiclassical and quantum planckian and trans-planckian eras.
-The total or global mass levels are $M_n = m_P \sqrt {2n+ 1}$ \; for all $n = 0, 1, 2, ...$. {\it Two} dual branches $m_{n\pm} = m_P \; [\sqrt{2n +1 } \pm \sqrt{2n}\;]$ do appear for the usual mass variables, covering the {\it whole mass range}: from the planck mass ($n = 0$) until the largest cosmological ones in the post-planckian branch $(+)$, and from the smallest masses till near the planck mass in the pre-planckian branch $(-)$.
+\item{ A picture for the de Sitter background and the universe epochs emerges, both for its classical (post-Planckian) and quantum (pre-Planckian) regimes, depicted in Fig (1).
+This is achieved by considering classical-quantum gravity duality, trans-Planckian physics, quantum space-time and quantum algebra to describe it.
+Concepts as the Hawking temperature and the usual (mass) temperature are precisely the same concept in the different: classical gravity (post-Planckian) and quantum gravity regimes respectively.
+Similarly, it holds for the Bekenstein-Gibbons and Hawking entropy.} An unifying clarifying picture emerges in terms of the main physical gravitational intrinsic magnitudes of the universe: age, size, mass, vacuum energy, temperature, entropy, covering the relevant gravity regimes and cosmological stages: classical, semiclassical, quantum Planckian and trans-Planckian eras.
+The total or global mass levels are $M_n = m_P \sqrt {2n+ 1}$ \; for all $n = 0, 1, 2, ...$. {\it Two} dual branches $m_{n\pm} = m_P \; [\sqrt{2n +1 } \pm \sqrt{2n}\;]$ do appear for the usual mass variables, covering the {\it whole mass range}: from the Planck mass ($n = 0$) until the largest cosmological ones in the post-Planckian branch $(+)$, and from the smallest masses till near the Planck mass in the pre-Planckian branch $(-)$.

 \item{The quantum space-time structure arises from the relevant non-zero space-time commutator $[X, T]$, or non-zero quantum uncertainty $ \Delta X \Delta T$.
-The {\it quantum light cone} is generated by the quantum planck hyperbolae $ X^2 - T^2 = \pm [X, T]$ due to the quantum uncertainty $[X,T]= 1 $.
-Inside the planck hyperbolae there is a enterely {\it new quantum region} which is purely quantum vacuum or zero-point planckian and trans-planckian energy and constant curvature.
-The quantum non-commuting coordinates $(X,T)$ and the transverse commuting spatial coordinates $X_{\bot j}$ generate the quantum two-sheet hyperboloid $X^2 - T^2 + X_{\bot j}^2 = \pm 1$.
-The quantum de Sitter space-time is described through the relevant quantum non-commutative coordinates and the quantum hyperbolic "light cone" hyperbolae.
+The {\it quantum light cone} due to the quantum non-zero uncertainty $[X,T]$ allows a {\it new quantum region} which is purely quantum vacuum or zero-point Planckian and trans-Planckian energy and constant curvature.
+The quantum de Sitter space-time is described through the relevant quantum non-commutative coordinates and the quantum hyperbolic structure.
 They generalize the classical de Sitter space-time and reduce to it in the classical zero quantum commutator coordinates.
-Interestingly enough, de Sitter space-time turns out to be {\it discretized} in quantum hyperbolic levels $ X^2 - T^2 + X_j Xj + Z^2 = (2n+2), n = 0,1,2,...$.}
+Interestingly enough, de Sitter space-time turns out to be {\it discretized} in quantum levels, e.g. $(X_n, T_n) = \sqrt{2n + 1}, n = 0, 1, 2,....$ }